Get behind the scenes of product management with one of our past speakers.

 The product manager role has become a bit of a catch-all term for professionals out there dealing with product strategy, product requirements, customer engagement, and unplanned fire fighting — among others.

-The emphasis in product management is on genuinely understanding customers by delving into usage metrics and building empathy through interviews or shadowing exercises.
+genuinely understanding customers by delving into usage metrics and building empathy through interviews or shadowing exercises.
 All this to develop a well-informed decision-making process that later trickles down to other teams as well, like engineering, design, customer success, sales, and more.
 The result?
-Well, a fully optimized product management function could increase profits by 34.2%.
+Well, a fully optimized product management function could

 So, are you wondering how a product manager career path looks like?
 Adrian Pica is a man of many hats, and he shares his secrets to becoming a product manager in this interview.